As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Good image quality for the price
+• Good quality for a budget kit

 Cons